 Removable full dentures are of two types: immediate full dentures and conventional full dentures.
 Immediate full dentures are made by the dental lab before the patient’s existing natural teeth are removed and are fitted in the patient’s mouth on the day of the tooth extractions.
 As the tissues heal following the extractions, these dentures typically require a reline procedure in the coming months to provide a better fit.
 Conventional full dentures are typically made to replace existing dentures.

 Partial dentures are removable dental appliances that replace a single tooth or multiple missing teeth.
-They typically have a metal framework that utilizes remaining teeth to provide retention and support to the artificial porcelain teeth set in acrylic resin.
+They typically have a metal or acrylic framework that utilizes remaining teeth to provide retention and support to the artificial teeth set in acrylic resin.